 “Because he wouldn’t sell that grimoire to the right person and it’s the key.
 He wanted to sell it to some private collector who didn’t even know what the hell it was, just to make a bigger profit,” said Archer.

 “That grimoire is the key to what?”

 “Everything man…” murmured Archer peering intently at Hector through locks of tousled hair.

 “So you attacked Liam, just like you assaulted Mr. Boyce.”

 “Naw dude, don’t try to lay that at my feet.
 I don’t do wet work.
 That’s a little too… intense for me.”

-“People do all kinds of things they wouldn’t normally do, when there’s bad blood like what went down between the two of you.
-I hear you were enraged, when he accused you of stealing from him and called the cops.
+“People do all kinds of things they wouldn’t normally do, when there’s bad blood, like what went down between the two of you.
+I hear you were enraged, when he accused you of stealing from him and then called the cops.
 You wouldn’t be the first person to murder someone to settle a score.”

 “So who did it?”

 “I got no idea.
 Of course to be honest, I wouldn’t tell you even if I did know.
 Whoever offed that asshole did the world a favor,” Archer said with a sly smile.